Barry Goldwater: U.S. Senator

-Criticism of the Eisenhower administration
+Criticism of Eisenhower administration

-Goldwater was outspoken about the Eisenhower administration, calling some of the policies of the Eisenhower administration too liberal for a Republican president.
+Goldwater was outspoken about the Eisenhower administration, calling some of the policies of the administration too liberal for a Republican president.
 "Democrats delighted in pointing out that the junior senator was so headstrong that he had gone out his way to criticize the president of his own party."
-There was a Democratic majority in Congress for most of Eisenhower's career and Goldwater felt that President Dwight Eisenhower was compromising too much with Democrats in order to get legislation passed.
-Early on in his career as a senator for Arizona, he criticized the $71.8 billion budget that President Eisenhower sent to Congress, stating "Now, however, I am not so sure.
+There was a Democratic majority in Congress for most of Eisenhower's career, and Goldwater felt that President Dwight Eisenhower was compromising too much with Democrats in order to get legislation passed.
+Early on in his career as a senator for Arizona, he criticized the $71.8 billion budget that President Eisenhower sent to Congress, stating, "Now, however, I am not so sure.
 A $71.8 billion budget not only shocks me, but it weakens my faith."
 Goldwater opposed Eisenhower's pick of Earl Warren for Chief Justice of the United States.
 "The day that Eisenhower appointed Governor Earl Warren of California as Chief Justice of the Supreme Court, Goldwater did not hesitate to express his misgivings."
 However, Goldwater was present in the United States Senate on March 1, 1954, when Warren was unanimously confirmed, voted in favor of Eisenhower's nomination of John Marshall Harlan II on March 16, 1955, was present for the unanimous nominations of William J. Brennan Jr. and Charles Evans Whittaker on March 19, 1957, and voted in favor of the nomination of Potter Stewart on May 5, 1959.